FREE Shipping Today on ALL Orders!

 .

-Peace Officer is an old term from the west where there were Peacemakers in old western towns and counties.
-This evolved into Deputy Sheriff and Constables along with Marshals.
+Peace Officer is an old term from the West where there were Peacemakers in old Western towns and counties.
+This evolved into deputy sheriffs, constables, and marshals.

 Police Officer or Law Enforcement Officer is a modern term that is intertwined with all of the preceding terms as their jobs were much of the same.

-Peacemakers, Constables, Deputy Sheriffs and Marshals were all sworn or commissioned personnel charged with the duty of providing services to their jurisdiction such as restoring peace amongst unruly people.
+Peacemakers, Constables, Deputy Sheriffs, and Marshals were all sworn or commissioned personnel charged with providing services to their jurisdiction such as restoring peace amongst unruly people.

-A Marshal evolved into a Peace Officer under federal law and a Deputy Sheriff is most associated with counties and detention officers which separates them from city police officers.
+A Marshal evolved into a Peace Officer under federal law and a Deputy Sheriff is most associated with counties and detention officers, separating them from city police officers.

 If you are new to COPJOT and me as an author please check out my other articles here at the blog index.